brainrake/glossary/rip.md

 **Why it's bad:**
 - in general, it is impossible to find out what value a name refers to, or where a certain value "came from", that is, which part of the program put it in the box
 - the behavior of a piece of code can be changed from the outside in undefined, accidental or malicious ways
-- the order of evaluation can change result of computations
+- the order and number of times a piece of code is evaluated can change result
 - concurrent programs are very hard to write and require careful synchronization of the different computations to prevent severe problems like [race conditions](https://en.wikipedia.org/wiki/Race_condition#Software) and [deadlocks](https://en.wikipedia.org/wiki/Deadlock)
 - all of the above allow undefined behaviour, unintended (accidental or malicious) changes in the behaviour of a piece of code from the outside, incorrect results, and security breaches
 - the only way a programmer can completely avoid accidental or malicious mutation is to manually create copies of *every* value before passing it to a function or assigning it to a variable

 **What to use instead:**
 - immutable data with [pure functions](https://en.wikipedia.org/wiki/Pure_function).
 They have the exact same expressive power, and one can *always* trace where any value comes from, and what any name refers to.
 They also make compiler optimizations and garbage collection easier.
 With modern compilers, processor and memory use of pure computations with immutable data is as good as with mutable computations.
-- if necessary, algorithms can be written in an imperative manner by using safe local mutation, e.g. by sequencing operations on `Option` types, or the [ST Monad](https://en.wikipedia.org/wiki/Haskell_features#ST_monad)
+- if necessary, algorithms can be written in an imperative manner by using safe local mutation, e.g. by sequencing operations on `Option` types, or using the [ST Monad](https://en.wikipedia.org/wiki/Haskell_features#ST_monad)
 - [uniqueness types](https://en.wikipedia.org/wiki/Uniqueness_type) allow safe overwriting and reuse of memory by ensuring that there are no references to the old data (that was overwritten).
 E.g. in [Rust](https://doc.rust-lang.org/book/ownership.html) and [Idris](http://docs.idris-lang.org/en/latest/reference/uniqueness-types.html).